maninserg/algorithms_by_python/README.md

 - sort_by_select_VC_quick_sort.py -- realizations of the selection sort and the quick sort and the compare of their speeds

 - recursion.py -- simple examples of the recursion

+- hash.py -- relizations hash by python's dictionary

 <hr>